muhkuh-sys/taglist_editor/doc/readme_tagtool.txt

 edit
 =========
-Edits the tag list in the input file according to the instaructions in the editsfile and writes the result to the output file.
+Edits the tag list in the input file according to the instructions in the editsfile and writes the result to the output file.

 Format of the editing instructions file: